Back to Top

 When will I find out if I am accepted?

-Students are notified as soon as possible after applications are submitted regarding their acceptance status.
+Students are notified as soon as possible after their interview with the course instructor regarding their acceptance status.

 Discover CSU Pueblo